 What does it cost to foster?

 We furnish all the supplies you need including food, litter, bedding, toys and enrichment items, and medical care.
 Foster parents are responsible for traveling to and from the shelter for medical care and foster care appointments.
 The frequency of appointments varies depending on the reason an animal is being fostered.

 Fostering may last anywhere from two weeks to several months, depending on the pet's needs.

 Can my foster animal interact with my pets?

-All fosters should be kept separate from your resident pets, if they are being treated for a possibly contagious illness like Kennel Cough, Upper Respiratory Illness, etc. This will help prevent speading known or unknown illnesses to your resident animals.
+All fosters should be kept separate from your resident pets, if they are being treated for a possibly contagious illness like Kennel Cough, Upper Respiratory Illness, etc. This will help prevent spreading known or unknown illnesses to your resident animals.
 While it may be difficult, it is best to consider the health of all the animals under your care.
 However, animals in foster care for socialization or non-contagious medical issues are encouraged to interact and social with other pets.
 Remember to always supervise foster animals while they are interacting with resident pets.

 Where should I keep my foster animal?

 A separate room or enclosed area without carpet makes it easier to clean.
 Often a bathroom, laundry room, or basement would work best.